-- The hierarchy of the indicator in the development of sectoral or sub-sectoral GHG emissions over time including tracking sectoral level progress in cutting down emissions. - The extent to which the indicator is able to inform the overall direction of travels within high-level sectors and subsectors that are most aligned with the NDC sectors, as they are defined by IPCC Common Reporting Format (CRF) Framework in the national GHGI.

-- The role of the indicator as a sectoral driver of GHG emissions in terms of serving as the emissions factors and/or source of activity data used to calculate emissions. - The role of the indicators in illustrating the progress and effectiveness of certain mitigation measures or groups of mitigation measures that are included in each NDC sector action plan. - Role of the indicator as source of institutional responsibilities for oversight of implementation and monitoring of progress including: - Mapping of existing institutional mandates - Determination of optimal alignment of institutions with implementation objectives, including links for finance and planning ministries - Devolution of implementation responsibilities to line ministries and agencies - Gap analysis of institutional capacity requirements - Integration of sector level information collection and reporting processes - Role of the indicator in knowledge development and dissemination on Paris Agreement implications and benefits that include: - ✓ Understanding of long-term sector implications of the Paris Agreement - ✓ Analysis of potential benefits, related to sector development objectives and the key interests/objectives of influential stakeholders - ✓ Identification of links between mitigation targets and SDGs - Role of the indicator in influencing planning for ambition through strategy alignment and long-term decarbonisation planning that include: - ✓ Complete alignment of sector-level strategy with a climate policy strategy - ✓ Stock-take and integration of subnational and non-state actions - ✓ Determination of long-term full de-carbonization targets for the sector - ✓ Translation of sector-level targets to sub-sector targets - Role of the indicator in analysis of potential for ambition raising that include: - ✓ Analysis of regional best practice policies - ✓ Targets for sub-sectors not yet covered in climate strategy - Role of the indicator in the collation of all information and targets into a target-based roadmap - Role of the indicator in investment planning for resource allocation and determination of support needs including an evaluation of investment requirements for preferred measures that include evaluation of: - a) Private sector investment capacity; - b) Public finance requirements; - c) International support requirements. - Role of the indicator in medium-term investment planning to align non-private capital requirements with existing national and multilateral financing rhythm - Role of the indicator in analysis of persisting barriers to NDCs implementation that include (financial, political, institutional, cultural) - Role of the indicator in identification of project concepts that address the barriers for NDCs implementation and/or international support (e.g. NAMAs)
+- The hierarchy of the indicator in the development of sectoral or sub-sectoral GHG emissions over time including tracking sectoral level progress in cutting down emissions. - The extent to which the indicator is able to inform the overall direction of travels within high-level sectors and subsectors that are most aligned with the NDC sectors, as they are defined by IPCC Common Reporting Format (CRF) Framework in the national GHGI. - The role of the indicator as a sectoral driver of GHG emissions in terms of serving as the emissions factors and/or source of activity data used to calculate emissions. - The role of the indicators in illustrating the progress and effectiveness of certain mitigation measures or groups of mitigation measures that are included in each NDC sector action plan. - Role of the indicator as source of institutional responsibilities for oversight of implementation and monitoring of progress including: - Mapping of existing institutional mandates - Determination of optimal alignment of institutions with implementation objectives, including links for finance and planning ministries - Devolution of implementation responsibilities to line ministries and agencies - Gap analysis of institutional capacity requirements - Integration of sector level information collection and reporting processes - Role of the indicator in knowledge development and dissemination on Paris Agreement implications and benefits that include: - Understanding of long-term sector implications of the Paris Agreement - Analysis of potential benefits, related to sector development objectives and the key interests/objectives of influential stakeholders - Identification of links between mitigation targets and SDGs - Role of the indicator in influencing planning for ambition through strategy alignment and long-term decarbonisation planning that include: - Complete alignment of sector-level strategy with a climate policy strategy - Stock-take and integration of subnational and non-state actions - Determination of long-term full de-carbonization targets for the sector - Translation of sector-level targets to sub-sector targets - Role of the indicator in analysis of potential for ambition raising that include: - Analysis of regional best practice policies - Targets for sub-sectors not yet covered in climate strategy - Role of the indicator in the collation of all information and targets into a target-based roadmap - Role of the indicator in investment planning for resource allocation and determination of support needs including an evaluation of investment requirements for preferred measures that include evaluation of:

+- Private sector investment capacity; - Public finance requirements; - International support requirements. - Role of the indicator in medium-term investment planning to align non-private capital requirements with existing national and multilateral financing rhythm - Role of the indicator in analysis of persisting barriers to NDCs implementation that include (financial, political, institutional, cultural) - Role of the indicator in identification of project concepts that address the barriers for NDCs implementation and/or international support (e.g. NAMAs).

-5.6 Identifying the Target Groups and Sources of Data for NDC Implementation Index and other stakeholders such as development partners that are involved in training and capacity building.
+5.6 Identifying the Target Groups and Sources of Data for NDC Implementation Index

+The target groups for NDCs implementation index are: the supply side that comprise the government, while the demand side comprises the private sector, civil society, service providers, and other stakeholders such as development partners that are involved in training and capacity building.
 The major sources of data are energy, AFOLU, IPPU, waste and transport.
-Tracking the NDCs performance indicators horizontally and vertically in a linear form will be implemented in the context of the roles and actions by the government policymakers (national, sub-national, and local levels); financial support and investment in tracking NDCs performance indicators; technology and innovations in the realm of tracking NDCs performance indicators; roles and activities of stakeholders involved in tracking the various NDCs performance indicators and the role of Civil Society as well as other Non-State Actors (NSAs).
+Tracking the NDCs performance indicators horizontally and vertically in a linear form will be implemented in the context of the roles and actions by the government policymakers (national, sub-national, and local levels); financial support and investment in tracking NDCs performance indicators; technology and innovations in the realm of tracking NDCs performance indicators and the roles of stakeholders involved in tracking the various NDCs performance indicators and the role of Civil Society as well as other Non-State Actors (NSAs).